-Launch an interactive search map using Azure Maps
+Quickstart: Create an interactive search map with Azure Maps

 If you don't have an Azure subscription, create a free account before you begin.

-- In the Search the Marketplace box, type Maps.
+In the Search the Marketplace box, type Azure Maps.

-- From the Results, select Maps.
+From the Results, select Azure Maps.
 Click Create button that appears below the map.

 On the Create Maps Account page, enter the following values: